Tanks of the Soviet Union: Russo-Ukrainian War

 Meanwhile Russia increased its military production, producing some new T-90M, refurbishing many old T-90, T-80, and T-72 tanks, but with difficulty due to sanctions limiting access to components as diverse as digital electronics and ball bearings.
 Within three months, Russia started to bring T-62 tanks back into service and upgraded some to the new T-62M Obr.
 2021 and T-62MV Obr.
 2021 standard.
 In early 2023 Russian T-55 tanks were seen being used for training and apparently being sent into combat service.
 Russian authorities said the T-14 Armata was tested in Ukraine, but still hasn't entered service.
-In 2024 it was determined that Russia did not have any T80 and T90 left in storage and the army was mainly suplied by newly made T-90's and a trickle of refurbished T72's.
+In 2024 it was determined that Russia did not have any T80 and T90 left in storage and the army was mainly supplied by newly made T-90's and a trickle of refurbished T72's.

 Overview per tank

 (Only tanks that were built in significant numbers are listed.)